VanharaLab/VanharaLab/index.md

-# Petr Vaňhara Laboratory
+---
+layout: home
+---

+Research laboratory focused on cell plasticity and tissue regeneration in health and disease.

 ## Tissue Plasticity & Regeneration

 Research laboratory at Masaryk University, Faculty of Medicine.

-Our research focuses on cellular plasticity, tissue regeneration and molecular mechanisms controlling cell fate decisions.

 ---

 ## Research